Varadpensalwar/DocMind/README.md

 # 📄 DocMind

-DocMind is an AI-powered PDF information retrieval system that helps you quickly and efficiently extract insights from your documents using state-of-the-art language models and vector search.
+DocMind is an AI-Powered PDF information retrieval system that helps you quickly and efficiently extract insights from your documents using state-of-the-art language models and vector search.
 Whether you're a researcher, student, or professional, DocMind makes it easy to ask questions and get concise answers from your PDF files.

 ---